CONPAMlab/ROC-Simulator/README.md

 ## Installation
 - Download the repository
-- run the .mlappinstall file in the "ROC_Simulator" folder by double-clicking on the file in Matlab.
+- Run the .mlappinstall file in the "ROC_Simulator" folder by double-clicking on the file in Matlab.
 - After the installation, click on the "Apps" label in Matlab.
 The "ROC Simulator" should be in the drop-down menu.

 ## Start the ROC Simulator